fonbox/fonbox/README.md

 ## Why is the name weird?
 The "funbox" username on GitHub is already taken... [that's just the way it is 🎵][the_way_it_is]

+## Will the box use Artificial Intelligence (AI)?
+Yes, some simple AI to detect the phone being inside a closed box ( see #6 ).
+Also, there may be some simple obejct/face detection for a different user flow.

 ## What are the lessons from this experiment?
 [Check out these issues][lessons_learned] that go into detail about the problems I encountered while UX testing the box with friends.